sixu-yan/sixu-yan/README.md

 ### Hi there 👋, this is Sixu.

-😄 I'm a first-year Ph.D. student at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/)), supervised by Prof. [Xinggang Wang](https://xwcv.github.io/).
+😄 I'm a second-year Ph.D. student at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/)), supervised by Prof. [Xinggang Wang](https://xwcv.github.io/).

 🔭 I'm working on embodied AI and computer vision.
 My previous work focused on robotic manipulation, including robot grasping, mobile manipulation, and bimanual coordination.